SMA Solar Technology: Products

 SMA sells photovoltaic solar inverters as product families using the Sunny Boy name for home systems, Sunny Tripower and Sunny Highpower for medium-sized plants through the multi-megawatt range and Sunny Central for ground-mounted systems and solar farms, often from 500 kW to the several-megawatt range for self-consumption of solar power and feeding into the utility grid.
 SMA also produces the Sunny Island for independent, stand-alone systems as well as off-grid and on-grid battery systems, the Sunny Boy Storage and the Sunny Central Storage for grid-tied battery systems of all sizes.
 The inverter products are complemented by components for energy management, system monitoring and data analysis as well as services ranging to operations and maintenance of large-scale PV power plants.

 Stock

 The company's stock shares have been listed on the Prime Standard of the Frankfurt Stock Exchange since June 27, 2008.
 The company's stock has been qualified for the technology index TecDAX.
-With the reorganization of the DAX indizes by Deutsche Börse on September 24, 2018, the SMA stock moved from TecDAX to SDAX.
+With the reorganization of the DAX indices by Deutsche Börse on September 24, 2018, the SMA stock moved from TecDAX to SDAX.
 Since September 2008, the stock has been part of ÖkoDAX and was listed in 2009 in the 30 Index Global photovoltaic.
 Currently, 25 percent of the shares are in free float.

 Awards

-In 2008, SMA was awarded the German Fairness Award.

-Moreover, SMA Solar Factory 1 because of its CO2 neutral-production was awarded the Energy Efficiency Award of 2010 from the German Energy Agency and was chosen for the 2011 Germany – Land of Ideas award.

 SMA products have also been awarded the Intersolar Award, ees Award and Smarter E Award.